 Why am I receiving this?

-Why am I being asked to sign this Waiver of Process?
+Why am I being asked to sign it?

 What if I refuse to sign?

 If you refuse to sign, the person bringing the probate proceeding will be required to get a court date and serve you with notice of the court date.
 This date is a deadline by which you must formally object to the Will.
 If you fail to object by the Court date, you lose your right to object to the Will.

 What if I believe the Will is invalid?